JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

  3.6 £
 ```

-## Back to bank account
+## Back to the bank account

-In the previous sections, we defined all the functions and types that allow us to define the `BankAccount` type and perform basic arithmetic and other operations on currencies.
-We can test it by creating a new instance of this type.
-Now it is time to define some auxiliary functions.
-For example, we can define the `balance` function that will return the account's current balance.
-Since we store all transactions in a vector, the account's current balance can be simply computed as a sum of the `transaction` field.
+In the previous sections, we defined all the functions and types needed for the `BankAccount` type and performed basic arithmetic and other operations on currencies.
+For a bank account, we are primarily interested in its balance.
+Since we store all transactions in a vector, the account balance can be computed as a sum of the `transaction` field.

 ```jldoctest currency; output=false
 balance(b::BankAccount{C}) where {C} = convert(C, sum(b.transaction))